 - Transfer the mushrooms to a large bowl.
 Add the steak seasoning, worcestershire sauce, and black pepper.
 Stir to combine.
 Add the ground beef and gently fold the ingredients together with a rubber spatula.
 Carefully divide the mixture into four loose mounds - each should be about the size of a baseball.
 Try to handle the meat as little as possible - the shaggier/looser the mixture, the better!
 Set aside.

 - Heat a cast iron skillet over medium-low heat.
-Add a drizzle of olive oil and a dab of butter.
+Add a drizzle of oil and a dab of butter.
 Toast the burger buns face side down in this mixture for about 2 minutes until golden brown.
 Transfer to a plate.

 - Return the skillet to medium heat.
 Add the sliced mushrooms and shallots, along with a drizzle of olive oil and a dab of butter.
 Saute until the mixture is golden brown.
 Add the fresh thyme, worcestershire, hot sauce, and salt and pepper to taste.
 Stir to heat through, about 2 minutes.
 Transfer to a bowl and cover with foil to keep warm.